dasdom/dasdom.github.io/_posts/2026-05-08-why-i-still-dont-use-ai.md

 tags: Xcode, iOS, AI, LLM
 ---

-When scrolling through the internet is seems like everyone is using AI coding assistants ("agents") *AND* is loving it.
+When scrolling through the internet it seems like everyone is using AI coding assistants ("agents") *AND* is loving it.
 I still don't get it.